While Docker is synonymous with containers, that doesn't mean it's the only kind available.

 Docker containers are just one implementation of the kernel-sharing application isolation technology, with a specific purpose.
 There are more general-use types of Linux containers that solve other problems.
 To compare application and system containers, look at Docker vs. LXC, archetypal examples of each container virtualization type, and how they handle a typical three-tier web application.

 Build a three-tier application

-A three-tier web application is composed of web, application and database servers.
+Developers compose a three-tier web application to include web, application and database servers.
 The front end, which is the UI, is the web server.
 It accesses the application server, the second tier, where the app executes its business logic.
 Neither the web nor the application server holds the critical data, which is stored in the database server, the third tier.
 Every container technology can accommodate multiple software options on each tier.

 Kubernetes and Docker containerize applications

 Docker facilitates consistent application delivery.
 A single Linux or Windows server runs multiple isolated applications.
-Each Docker container runs a single application executable, which makes Docker an application container platform.
+Each Docker container runs a single application executable from a Docker image, which makes Docker an application container platform.
 Kubernetes is a well-known management and orchestration platform for containerized applications that enables administrators to not have to look after individual containers.
 Together, Docker and Kubernetes deliver typically large-scale applications to users.